snkruti/MiniProject1-2021/section-3.md

 - This is one of the more important features of Git because it allows others to review your work and see the tasks/features you've completed.
 - With this could come merge conflicts.
 THis can be caused by competing line changes, where 2 or more individuals change the same line on the same file.
 This can be solved locally.

 - On the "Pull Request" list, it will show a "Resolve Conflicts" Tab.
 Once the conflict is resolved, mark as resolved.

+ #Adding Collaborators
+ 1. To add a collaborator on a project or personal repo, you must...
+- Ask for the username of the collaborator

+-Under your repository name, click Settings.

+ -Click "Manage Access" and invite the collaborator